Fillin

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a daily snapshot of new research in AI/ML/agents, listing specific sources (arXiv, HuggingFace, bioRxiv).
-This distinguishes it from siblings like query_cves or query_markets.
+The description clearly states the tool returns a 'Daily snapshot of new research relevant to AI/ML/agents' with specific sources (arXiv categories, HuggingFace, bioRxiv).
+It distinguishes itself from sibling tools like query_cves or query_markets by focusing on research papers and explicitly naming the source domains.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.